webplatform/docs/css/properties/wrap-flow/index.md

 {{Examples_Section
 |Not_required=No
 |Examples={{Single Example
-|Description=An example running wrap-flow.
-Click on the demo link for a better understanding.
 |Code=/*
 At the time of writing only available by default in IE10.
-Can be enabled in Canary under Enable experimental WebKit features.
+Can be enabled in Canary under "Enable experimental WebKit features".
 */

 .flow-item {